ttiyemba/Ims/README.md

 # Prequisites

 To create this system

-- Dowload an integrated development environment.
+-Dowload an integrated development environment.
 The one used for this project is Eclipse - (https://www3.ntu.edu.sg/home/ehchua/programming/howto/EclipseJava_HowTo.html)

 -Download Java which is used to craete the source code - (https://www3.ntu.edu.sg/home/ehchua/programming/howto/EclipseJava_HowTo.html)